Sanja Matsuri

 * * *

 Brushing my teeth before bed, I glanced in the mirror and realised how patchy my hair was.
 There were bunches and strands missed everywhere, leaving a head full of rat’s tails.
 When I got out of the shower the next morning to spruce up for work, I realised I was looking at the second worst haircut I’d ever had.
 At the front, one snip had mowed down to the scalp, and the next one had trimmed diagonally.
-I could have succumbed to theories about the global labour market and anecdotes about call centres outsourced to India!
+I could have almost succumbed, like my bigoted kinfolk, to theories about the global labour market and anecdotes about call centres outsourced to India.
 But then I remembered the only worse haircut I ever had.
 That was the time I cut it myself.

 John Dowie’s Father and son, Garema Place, 1960s.